 Questions about Gaddafi’s fate arose earlier on Friday when Italian Foreign Minister Franco Frattini said Gaddafi was “probably outside of Tripoli and probably also injured”.

 He said the reports that Gaddafi was on the run were credible because they came from the Roman Catholic bishop of Tripoli.
+But the bishop, Giovanni Martinelli, later denied having made any such comment to Frattini.

 “What the foreign minister said is not right because I never said that the Libyan leader was wounded,” Martinelli told Radio France Internationale.